Guaranteed Insurability Rider

-Because of the additional benefits the GI rider will offer you, your premiums will go up.
+Your premiums will go up because of the additional benefits the GI rider will offer you.
 Even if you do not use it during the period when the rider is activated, you will have to pay for the privilege of including it in your policy.
 The principle is similar to any other riders you may have on your policy.

 The 2-year period typically begins from the day the GI rider is issued.
 Once this period of two years is over, the insurer cannot challenge the GI rider’s validity.

 The GI rider comes with a “suicide exclusion period” of two years.
 If the insured person commits suicide within this period, no death benefit will be paid to their beneficiaries.
 (Normally, the insurance company refunds the premiums in full in this situation.)